ba-st/RenoirSt/docs/tutorial/Tutorial-Part-II.md

 3 n + 1 "Prints as: 3n+1"
 ```

-The rest of the selectors in this category are modeled using the following messsages:
+The rest of the selectors in this category are modeled using the following messages:

 - `nth-last-child()` -> `childFromLastAt:`
 - `nth-of-type()` -> `siblingOfTypeAt:`